Talal Yassine: Career

 Yassine started working at law firm Dunhill Madden Butler, which later merged with accounting company Price Waterhouse Coopers in 2000.
-Later, he entered politics by putting his name down for Australian Labour Party's (ALP) preselection for the legislative seat of Auburn in 2001.
+Later, he entered politics by putting his name down for Australian Labor Party's (ALP) preselection for the legislative seat of Auburn in 2001.
 ALP Premier Bob Carr, in his book, Run For Your Life, said that the party passed over Yassine amidst intense anti-Lebanese, anti-Muslim sentiments after a series of gang rape attacks were committed against women in Sydney by Lebanese Australian youths led by serial rapist Bilal Skaf a year before.
 Carr later characterised the decision as unfair and unjust to Yassine.
 However, Yassine stated in the ABC's RN interview that he was fortunate he did not push through with politics then as anti-Islamic rhetoric intensified when weeks after the 2001 election, the September 11 attacks occurred.

-Yassine worked in corporate finance and technical real estate divisions for investment bank and fund manager Babcock & Brown for two years and quit before the company collapsed in 2009.
-Together with Ben Keneally, he co-founded the Australian division of the Israeli based electric car company, Better Place, and was responsible for the company's business development and strategic partnership.
-In mid-2011, he stepped back from the day-to-day management of the company while still holding financial interest.
-The company declared bankruptcy in 2013.
+Yassine worked in corporate finance and technical real estate divisions for investment bank and fund manager Babcock & Brown Ltd for two years and quit to work on other projects before the company collapsed in 2009.
+During the Global Financial Crisis in 2008/9 Talal, together with Ben Keneally, and Evan Thornley, co-founded the Australian division of the Israel and Silicon Valley based electric car company, Better Place, and was responsible for the company's business development and strategic partnership.
+In mid-2011, he stepped back from the day-to-day management of the company.

 In 2017, Yassine was board secretary for The Co-op Bookshop, during which a student-led campaign unsuccessfully attempted to remove the board over accusations of corruption, mismanagement, substandard governance, and anti-democratic practices.
-In October 2016, the Co-op had entered into a consultancy agreement with Yassine Corporation Pty Limited.
-In the 2020 Voluntary Administrators’ Report prepared by PricewaterhouseCoopers (PwC), the consultancy agreement between the Co-op and Yassine Corporation Pty Limited involved payments of approximately A$726,000 per annum.
-The report stated that this amount was “in excess of the reasonable costs of obtaining these services from an arm’s length supplier” and described the agreement as “uncommercial.”
-PwC further noted that the execution of the agreement may constitute a breach of directors’ duty, and that because a relative of Talal Yassine was a director of the Co-op at the time, the agreement may also constitute an unreasonable director-related transaction under section 588FDA of the Corporations Act 2001 (Cth).
+In November 2019 the Co-op was put into administration, as its books sales on university campuses was challenged by Amazon and other global online competitors.
+The PwC voluntary administrators’ report for The Co-op stated that a five year, $55,000 a month consulting agreement involving Yassine’s company was “in excess of the reasonable costs” of an arm’s-length supplier and “uncommercial”.

-Yassine is Executive Chairman of the family affiliated First Quay Capital and LandCorp Australia.
+Yassine is currently Executive Chairman of the family affiliated First Quay Capital and LandCorp Australia, and is also a Board member of Taronga Zoo.

-Yassine was a member of the boards of Sydney Ports, Sydney West Area Health Service, the New South Wales Casino Control Authority.
-He served as non-executive director on the board of Australian Postal Corporation since 2 August 2012 until August 2015.
-He was a member of the Council for Australian-Arab Relations for the Department of Foreign Affairs and Trade (DFAT) for four years, serving as chairman for three years, a member of the board of DFAT's Australia Malaysia Institute, and a member of the Australian Multicultural Council.
+Yassine has served as non-executive director on the board of Australian Postal from 2 August 2012 until August 2015.
+Yassine was also member of the boards of Sydney Ports, Sydney West Area Health Service,.He was a member of the Council for Australian-Arab Relations for the Department of Foreign Affairs and Trade (DFAT) for four years, serving as chairman for three years, a member of the board of DFAT's Australia Malaysia Institute, and a member of the Australian Multicultural Council.